 ClockWheels is a tool which lets you easily schedule events that contain similar elements that occur at the same time or in the same sequence.
 ClockWheels is like a template script for generating playlists and scheduling those playlists as events.

-The term "clockwheel" (or format wheel) comes from terrestrial radio broadcasting, and refers to the cycle of when specific events happen during broadcasting.
-For example, the phrase "bottom of the hour" references the wheel of the clock and indicates that a track will be played at thirty minutes after the current hour, when the minute hand is pointing to the bottom of the wheel.
+The term ClockWheel (or format wheel) comes from terrestrial radio broadcasting and refers to the cycle of when specific events happen during broadcasting.
+For example, the phrase bottom of the hour references the wheel of the clock and indicates that a track will be played thirty minutes after the current hour when the minute hand is pointing to the bottom of the wheel.

-The actual track that will be played is not manually selected, but each line item is predefined so that the broadcaster is deciding what kind of track will be played and when.
+The actual track that will be played is not manually selected, but each line item is predefined so that the broadcaster is decide what kind of track will be played and when.
 A quick Google Image Search shows some visual images of what a radio ClockWheel looks like.
 This approach to music rotation ensures that new ("hot," "current") songs are played at specific times of the day.
-It is also a convenient way to schedule ads, jingles, sweepers, and shout outs.
+It is also a convenient way to schedule ads, jingles, sweepers, and shoutouts.

 Jump to a specific section of this article: